imagekit-developer/imagekit-ruby/README.md

 **4. Update File Details**
 Update parameters associated with the file as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/update-file-details).
-The first argument to the `update_field_details` method is the file ID and the second argument is an object with the parameters to be updated.
+The first argument to the `update_field_details` method is the file ID, and a second argument is an object with the parameters to be updated.

 ```ruby